Niranchana44/Influenza_Comprehensive_Analysis/README.md

 - Provide insights for potential time-series forecasting of influenza cases.

 ### Motivation
 Respiratory illnesses, including influenza, affect a significant portion of the global population and can range from mild to deadly.
-Inspired by the impact of COVID-19 and my interest in applying data science and AI to public health, this project aims to:
+Due to the challenging impact of COVID-19 , my interest in applying data science and AI to public health grew and this project aims to:
 - Track and analyze influenza incidence worldwide.
 - Understand disease spread and trends in virus types.
 - Assess severity and fatalities across age groups.